 The Glucose Buddy Diabetes Tracker is 9 years old now, which they promote as a strength; they promote this as reliability and their unique selling point which is that they claim that they are the #1 leading diabetes management service.
 In combination with 500,000-lifetime downloads, it sounds convincing, which is why the app is on this list.
 Let’s dig a little deeper.

-Just because they were the first to market - does that make them the best?
+Just because they were the first to market on the Digital Diabetes Management Market - does that make them the best?